exquery/exquery/README.md

 [![Build Status](https://secure.travis-ci.org/exquery/exquery.png)](http://travis-ci.org/exquery/exquery)

-The main thing here at the moment apart from simple abstractions for dealing with XQuery 1.0 and XQuery 3.0 concepts, is the [RESTXQ](http://www.adamretter.org.uk/papers/restful-xquery_january-2012.pdf) Project.
+The main thing here at the moment apart from simple abstractions for dealing with XQuery 1.0 and XQuery 3.0 concepts, is the [RESTXQ](http://exquery.github.com/exquery/exquery-restxq-specification/restxq-1.0-specification.html) Project.
-A simple presentation on RESTXQ can be found [here](http://www.adamretter.org.uk/presentations/restxq_mugl_20120308.pdf).
+The original paper [RESTful XQuery: Standardised XQuery 3.0 Annotations for REST](http://www.adamretter.org.uk/papers/restful-xquery_january-2012.pdf) is available, as is a simple [presentation on RESTXQ](http://www.adamretter.org.uk/presentations/restxq_mugl_20120308.pdf).

 The language is Java 6 (also tested against Oracle JDK 7 and OpenJDK 7) and the build system is Maven 3.
 It is planned that a C++ implementation will also follow eventually.